Key takeaways

 Offering to take someone to their appointments not only provides support to the person going through chemo but can offer some respite to their primary caregiver, if they have one.

-They may want someone to drive them to and fro, or they may appreciate you going to appointments with them, for emotional support.
-During treatment, patients can feel overwhelmed with the amount of information they receive and experience brain fog, so it might be worth asking them if they’d like you to take notes during appointments, so they refer to them later.
+They may want someone to drive them to and from treatment, or they may appreciate you going to appointments with them, for emotional support.
+During treatment, patients can feel overwhelmed with the amount of information they receive and experience brain fog.
+Offering to take notes during appointments can be helpful to refer to at a later date.

 Eating after chemotherapy isn’t always easy as treatment can cause a loss of appetite, taste changes and food aversions.
-In addition, many people who have chemo experience fatigue, so don’t necessarily have the energy to cook nutritious meals.
+In addition, many people experience fatigue, so don’t have the energy to cook nutritious meals.

 - What foods they like or can currently stomach